 WNA Nuclear Century Outlook

-Today a global population of 6.6 billion is rising toward 9 billion by 2050, as energy demand grows explosively to meet human needs and aspirations worldwide.
-The current path is unsustainable.
+The current energy path is unsustainable.
 The UN panel composed of the world’s leading Earth scientists (IPCC) warns that global greenhouse gas (GHG) emissions must, by 2050, be cut by 70% to avert catastrophic change in our planet’s climate system.
 Achieving emissions cuts on this scale will require sweeping technological change in the world economy.

 Components of a Clean-Energy Future